On energy dissipation in a friction-controlled slide of a body excited by random motions of the foundation: Problem statement

 \section{Problem statement}

 We consider a rigid body of mass~$m$ placed on a massive foundation.
-This foundation is subjected to random Gaussian white noise excitation~$\xi(t)$ of intensity~$h$, switched off at time~$t_0$; the corresponding covariance function is~$K_\xi(t_1, t_2) = \delta(t_2 - t_1)$.
+This foundation is subjected to the random Gaussian white noise excitation~$\xi(t)$ of intensity~$h$, switched off at time~$t_0$; the corresponding covariance function is~$K_\xi(t_1, t_2) = \delta(t_2 - t_1)$.
 That excitation causes body to move with velocity~$V(t)$ relative to the foundation.

 The resistant force~$F_{res}(t)$ between the foundation and the body is assumed to obey Coulomb's friction law, namely, $F_{res} (t)= -\mu m g \, \sign{V(t)}$, where~$\mu$ is the coefficient of dry (kinetic) friction between the two surfaces in contact (see Fig.~\ref{fig1}), and~$g$ is the acceleration of gravity.

 The body's velocity~$V(t)$, displacement~$U(t)$, and the distance~$S(t)$ body has traveled satisfy equations that read as follows: